Canadian system of soil classification: Podzolic Order

 These acid soils have a B horizon containing accumulations of amorphous materials composed of humified organic matter associated with aluminum and iron.
 They develop most commonly in sandy materials in areas of cold, humid climate under forest or shrub vegetation.
 Water moving downward through the relatively porous material leaches out basic elements (e.g., calcium), and acidic conditions develop.
 Soluble organic substances formed by decomposition of the forest litter attack soil minerals in surface horizons, and much of the iron and aluminum released combines with this organic material.
 When the proportion of aluminum and iron to organic matter reaches a critical level, the organic complex becomes insoluble and is deposited in the B horizon.
 Dissolved aluminum and iron may also move downward in inorganic forms and be deposited as aluminum-silicon complexes and iron oxides.
-An Ae (light grey, strongly leached) horizon usually overlies the Podzolic B horizon.
+An eluvial Ae (light grey, strongly leached) horizon usually is prominent above the Podzolic B horizon, but may be inconspicuous or absent.

-Podzolic soils occupy about 1 429 000 km2 (15.6%) of Canada's land area and are dominant in vast areas of the humid Appalachian and Canadian Shield regions and in the humid coastal region of British Columbia.
-They are divided among 3 great groups on the basis of the kind of Podzolic B horizon.
+Podzolic soils occupy about 1,429,000 km2 (15.6%) of Canada's land area and are dominant in vast areas of the humid Appalachian and Canadian Shield regions and in the humid coastal region of British Columbia.
+They are divided among three great groups on the basis of the kind of Podzolic B horizon.
 Humic Podzols have a dark B horizon with a low iron content.
 They occur mainly in wet sites under humid climates and are much less common than other Podzolic soils.

 Ferro-Humic Podzols have a dark reddish-brown or black B horizon containing at least 5% organic carbon and appreciable amounts (often 2% or more) of aluminum and iron in organic complexes.
 They occur commonly in the more humid parts of the area of Podzolic soils; e.g., coastal British Columbia and parts of Newfoundland and southern Quebec.
 In Labrador along the Churchill River valley Ferro-Humic Podzols comprise about 36% of soils.
 Humo-Ferric Podzols, the most common Podzolic soils in Canada, have a reddish-brown B horizon containing less than 5% organic carbon associated with aluminum and iron complexes.